 Reductionist explanations are often used to rationalise why a person behaves the way that they do.
 “They’re just doing that for attention” often becomes the simplistic rationale that people try to apply to what are actually quite complex factors that led to a person’s behaviour.
-In the Mandt System, we say that one must look “behind the behaviour”.
+In both Timian and the Mandt System, we say that one must look “behind the behaviour”.
 We can start by looking at the classic behaviour chain; antecedent-behaviour-consequence.

 Context of Behaviour

 Behaviour is the response to an antecedent and consequences are the results of behaviour.
 Is there more to it than that?
 Our friends at Timian, our branch in the United Kingdom, explain that we also need to understand the context, congruence, and clusters of behaviour.
 The context is the environment around the person while they are using a specific behaviour.
 Congruence is whether or not the person’s behaviour matches.
 Behaviour can be thought of as a form of communication.
 Is the behaviour consistent with other messages that the person is communicating?
 Clusters are all the behaviours that are co-occurring with the behaviour.
 The clusters of behaviour need to be considered to get the full story.

 Shall we take an even deeper dive into the complexities of behaviour?
 Robert Sapolsky, a neuroendocrinologist and primatologist who specialises in behaviour, explains the complexity of behaviour by looking at various time frames (Sapolsky, 2017).
 If we really want to know the answer to why a person has behaved a certain way, we have to look back at what was going on seconds, minutes, hours, years, decades, and even centuries before the behaviour occurred.